-- Websites, web hosting or remote maintenance of programs and equipment
+- websites, web hosting or remote maintenance of programs and equipment

-- · Software and updating of software
+- software and updating of software

-- · Images, text and information
+- images, text and information

-- Access to databases
+- access to databases

-- Self-education packages
+- self-education packages

-- Music, films and games including games of chance; or
+- music, films and games including games of chance

-- Political, cultural, artistic, sporting, scientific and other broadcasts and events including television
+- political, cultural, artistic, sporting, scientific and other broadcasts and events including television.

-Prior, the VAT Act restricted electronic services to those provided on or through a telecom network.
+Prior to this, the VAT Act restricted electronic services to those provided on or through a telecom network.